 Showing “Hidden” Views

-Another thing you can do with animated videos that you can’t do with a normal video is show something that would ordinarily by hidden from view (and from a camera) in real life.
-As an example, check the Metal on Metal eLearning course sample below.
+Another thing you can do with animated videos and 3D graphics that you can’t do with a normal video is show something that would ordinarily by hidden from view (and from a camera) in real life.
+As an example, check the online Metal on Metal safety training course sample below.

 This hidden view makes it much easier to understand how to use the slide hammer and what it’s actually doing.